If you are an F-1 student in full time status, you may work on campus

 Maintain Your Status

 F-1 students who drop below full time status, or who have otherwise failed to maintain their F-1 status, must discontinue on campus employment immediately.

 Engage in JWU's internship program, which provides you with practical work experience in your chosen field of study, with academic credit for the experience.

-You are eligible to engage in CPT after maintaining nine months (three consecutive terms) as a full time F-1 student, or whenever it is required for your degree program.
+You are eligible to engage in CPT after being enrolled for at least a full academic year as a full time F-1 student, or whenever it is required for your degree program.

 Off Campus internship

 Any off campus internship must be authorized by USCIS through our office before your internship starts.

 Gain up to one year of real work experience in your field of study by applying for OPT.